-The Unemployment Compensation for Ex-servicemembers (UCX) program entitles former U.S. military personnel to unemployment benefits.
-The unemployment insurance program is administered by each state as agents of the Federal government.
-While serving there is no payroll deduction from your wages for unemployment insurance protection.
+If you are a former member of the U.S. military, you may be eligible for unemployment benefits through the Unemployment Compensation for Ex-servicemembers (UCX) program.
+The unemployment insurance program is administered by each state, as agents of the Federal government.
+There is no payroll deduction from your wages for unemployment insurance protection while you served in the military.
 Benefits are paid for by the various branches of the military.

 In general, you may be eligible for Unemployment Compensation for Ex-Servicemembers if you meet all of the following criteria:

 - Were on duty with a branch of the U.S. military, or a commissioned officer of the National Oceanographic and Atmospheric Administration (NOAA), during the base period of your claim

 - Honorably discharged

 - Completed the first full term of service for which you enlisted, or if a Reservist, completed 180 days of continuous active duty

 If you want to apply for this unemployment benefit, you must file from the state you reside in.
 All states will have different application requirements.

 How Do I Apply for Unemployment Compensation for Ex-Servicemembers (UCX)?